uriellomeli/SPLC/README.md

 </br>

-## Number of Hate and Antigovernment Extremist Groups in the United States, 2000 - 2023
+## SPLC Identified Hate and Antigovernment Extremist Groups in the United States

 ![Figure 1.
 Number of Hate and Antigovernment Extremist Groups in the United States, 2000 - 2023](figures/splc_year_state.svg)
 </br>